HenrikBengtsson/ucsf-vpn/README.md

   pwd=secrets

 For security, the ~/.ucsfvpnrc file should be readable only by the user/owner of the file.
-If not, then 'ucsf vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.ucsfvpnrc).
+If not, then 'ucsf-vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.ucsfvpnrc).

 Requirements: